ThangaAyyanar/Learning-Adventure/Emacs/README.md

 ## Day 12 - Learn some new functions
 `read-only-mode` - Make the current buffer read only `org-toggle-link-display` - Expand all the org links

+## Day 13 - Pretty print XML and HTML
+M+x sgml-mode
+Select the Line and do the following(I use evil-mode so it is capital v for me) M+x sgml-pretty-print